AruniMishra/aws/awsTutorial/AWS.md

 GenerateDataKey returns a plaintext and encrypted data key.
 Use the plain text key to encrypt the data then delete it

 ---
+The default timeout for lambda is 3 seconds.
+The maximum allowed value is 900 seconds(15 min).